-Below is a recap of the most popular brain tumor news and blog items from July through September on the NBTS site, as measured by YOUR readership and views.
-We hope you’ll enjoy catching up on anything you may have missed over the summer and during the busy back-to-school/work season in September!
+Below is a recap of the most popular brain tumor news and blog items from Q3 2019 (July – Sept.) on the NBTS site, as measured by YOUR readership and views.
+We hope you’ll enjoy catching up on anything you may have missed!

 We hope you’ll find these blogs and brain tumor news items interesting and helpful.
 And, if you are so obliged, please share these posts with your friends, families, and networks on social media.
 Together, we continue to raise awareness and educate the public about brain tumors and what is being done to end this disease!